[As last amended at the Annual General Meeting on 22 March 2016]

 (b) The fixing of the amount of annual subscription for the financial year next following.

 (c) The election of Officers and the Committee.

-an Independent Financial Reviewer.
+(d) Appointment of an Independent Financial Reviewer.

 (e) Appointment of the Society’s Patron(s).

 (f) Such other business as shall be submitted by the Committee or brought forward by any member present.

 (vi) The business to be conducted at any other General Meeting shall be such business as shall be submitted by the Committee, or requested in any requisition of members for the calling of a meeting, or with the consent of the meeting brought forward by any member present.